 It is very easy to reminisce in a romantic fashion the narrative of Totti’s career.
 His solitary Scudetto was a Hollywood triumph against the odds which was only eclipsed by his World Cup success in 2006.
 He took the lead role on both occasions, playing a pivotal part for club and country.

 Despite this, many will argue that Totti’s trophy cabinet is far too bare for the Italian to be considered a true legend of the game.
 However, Totti’s refusal to be bought or sold for more success makes him greater in my eyes.

 His exceptional ability on the field comes at a price.
 Totti plays on the edge, with a tendency to cross the line.
 Like the time he spat at Denmark’s Christian Poulsen in EURO 2004, or the time he booted Balotelli from behind, in an attempt to teach the young Italian some manners.

-However one can’t help but feel that if Totti had moved to Real Madrid, then his disciplinarily record would have improved as a result, because the matches would have mattered to him much less.
+However, one can’t help but feel that if Totti had moved to Real Madrid, then his disciplinary record would have improved as a result, because the matches would have mattered to him much less.
 Maybe his temper is a consequence of his ego getting the better of him; maybe Il Gladiatore truly believes he is a gladiator.
 This is the difference between a player like Totti and a player like Diego Costa.
 The Chelsea striker is a journeyman for both club and country, who squabbles and fights because he doesn’t know any better, sometimes against his former teams.
 Totti, on the other hand, is a leader who honours the fans of Roma every time he receives a red card.